 To achieve success, one must be determined to be self-proclaimed and to succeed.
 When you are self-proclaimed, you can evaluate your success, and visualize organizational goals.

 There are some employees who put in extra hours when needed as a part of committing to work without pain.
 Employers still monitor those watches and work them efficiently and do hard work without losing time, extra and especially, making them valuable, more than expected by the initiative shown.

 Intelligence is a valuable trait that makes a big deal.
 Being smart means that the only person in the room who can drive, but a person who has the right logic and practical knowledge is running with the right team.
 An intelligent person is the real asset of the organization.
 These traits are vital for supervisors, team leaders, executive directors, and project managers.

 Without self-motivation, it is possible that even the best employees will be immersed in the company without achieving success.
-Motivation is the ingredients that trigger a person to internally spur for success.
+Motivation is the ingredient that triggers a person to internally spur for success.
 It is the hunger that an employer loves to see in the employees.

-If the flexibility is one constant in the business, it changes, even if we do not even put our finger on your fingers even every week.
-The employees who go with the main business stream, give small harmful slides and are able to switch gears when needed, maybe invaluable.
+If flexibility is one constant in the business, it changes, even if we do not even put our fingers on our fingers even every week.
+The employees who go with the main business stream, give small harmful slides, and are able to switch gears when needed, maybe invaluable.

 Examples of weaknesses